mdn/content/files/en-us/learn/css/css_layout/multicol_skills/index.md

 > **Callout:**
 >
-> For assessment or further work purposes, [download the starting point for this task](https://github.com/mdn/css-examples/blob/main/learn/tasks/multicol/multicol1-download.html) to work in your own editor or in an online editor.
+> [Download the starting point for this task](https://github.com/mdn/css-examples/blob/main/learn/tasks/multicol/multicol1-download.html) to work in your own editor or in an online editor.

-## Multicol Two
+## Multicol 2

 Create columns which have a minimum width of 200px.